 Photo: Kim Rendall Containing some of the most spectacular vistas and green and verdant landscapes, the central part of mainland Shetland is a boon for photographers, golfers, ornithologists, otter spotters, historians, anglers, botanists, geologists and art lovers.
 From the fertile Tingwall Valley and the deepest loch at Girlsta to the offshore isles at Nesting and the ‘forest’ at Kergord, the area is full of scenic and interesting attractions.

 Leaving Scalloway, head through the Tingwall valley with its rich soil and profusion of wild blooms.
 The loch has nesting swans and ducks.
 The road is mostly single track with passing places, so drive carefully.

 The name Tingwall is from ON Þingvöllr (field of the parliament).
 Law Ting Holm at the north of the loch was the site of the Alting – the annual Norse parliament – an assembly of freemen and a court of law.
 Camp was set up in the valley but the meeting was held on the islet, which was accessible by briggistanes.
 Interpretive panels at the loch side give more details.

 Photo: Anne Macdonald The lochs of Asta and Tingwall are almost joined together and should be on any angler’s ‘to do’ list.
 The Tingwall trout have a tendency to bottom-feed, so if things are looking dour try the more free-rising Asta trout.
-If you are keen on walking, the chain of hill lochs to the west of Tingwall makes an enjoyable day out.
+If you're keen on walking, the chain of hill lochs to the west of Tingwall makes an enjoyable day out.

-Asta Golf Club’s nine-hole course, lying between the road and the lochs, is open to visitors and small groups.
+Asta Golf Club’s nine-hole course, lying between the road and the loch, is open to visitors and small groups.
 There are two course layouts in use and the tees are switched mid-month.
 The clubhouse is also the venue for fortnightly musical evenings throughout the year.
 Check the information board for details.